krishnaditya65/Mercurius/docs/DOCUMENTATION.md

 cap (older data silently drops); TPO's "letter A" starts at the earliest tick in a query result, not a real session-open time.

+### `watchlist.rs` sync extension, `livePnlWidget.rs` — new this build

+FEATURES.md §21 "Cross-device watchlist/alert sync with a home-screen
+live P&L widget" (`docs/BUILD_LOG.md` entry 80).
+The existing
+per-account `WatchlistStore` gained a real millisecond-resolution change log — `lastModifiedAtEpochMillisForAccount`, `changesForAccountSince(sinceEpochMillis)`, and an optional informational `deviceIdentifier` tag per change — the real technical substance of cross-device sync beyond shared account-scoped storage, letting a client ask "what changed since my last sync" instead of re-fetching everything. **A real bug was caught and fixed**: second-resolution timestamps let two same-second mutations collide and silently drop from a "since" query; moved to millisecond resolution.
+New `livePnlWidget.rs`: `computeLivePnlSnapshot` joins oms-gateway's real per-position cost basis (`GET /mark-to-market`, read-only) with market-data's own live last-trade price, computing genuine unrealized P&L per position and a per-account total.
+New
+routes: `GET /watchlist` (now includes `lastModifiedAtEpochMillis`), `GET /watchlist/changes?accountIdentifier=...&sinceEpochMillis=...`, `GET /pnl/live?accountIdentifier=...`.
+19 new tests, 135 total (up from 116).

+**Verified live:** a real crossing trade produced a live P&L of -24,800 against a live market price, matching the manual calculation exactly; a `device-desktop`-tagged watchlist change was correctly and exclusively returned by a delta query against a prior `device-phone` sync point.

+**A real gap in oms-gateway was found (documented, not fixed — out of scope for this lane):** its mark-to-market endpoint only reveals a position's cost basis after a price has ever been explicitly pushed for that instrument, even though the cost basis exists internally from the fill immediately.

+**Known limitations:** still polling-based on both sides (no WebSocket push for watchlist changes or P&L); the change log is unbounded and unpersisted; a single blocking HTTP round-trip per P&L refresh with no retry/backoff.

 ---

 ## services/oms-gateway (Go) — Tier 1, risk-check path AND matching-engine hand-off are real